SuperCedric/EDA-on-Spotify-2023-Dataset/README.md

 ```
 ![image](https://github.com/user-attachments/assets/7b0128bb-ee72-454e-8a29-7d72efbe0a13)

+The bar chart indicates that Spotify has a clear advantage over the other two platforms in promoting the most popular tracks.
+However, it's important to note that this may reflect a bias since the data was collected exclusively from Spotify's platform.
+To achieve a more objective comparison, it would be beneficial to examine the top-streamed songs on Apple Music and Deezer as well.
+Comparing the data from these platforms alongside Spotify’s would provide a more comprehensive understanding of how each platform favors popular tracks, but that analysis will be explored separately.
 ### Advanced Analysis
 - Based on the streams data, can you identify any patterns among tracks with the same key or mode (Major vs. Minor)?
 #### Keys